How do the best marketers in the world do what they do, without fail?

 Complete each exercise on your phone or computer via Google Docs, with realistic scenarios & user personas to guide your practice.

-This course isn't going to write for you.
+This course is not going to write for you.

 It's not a template pack or a fill-in-the-blank secret sauce thingy.

-You have to know (or be willing to know) your audience on a deeper level.
+You have to understand (or be willing to understand) audiences on a deeper level.

-Even if you have a relatively straight-forward product or service, you can always tie it to something deeper that has a bigger effect on your prospects lives.
+Even if you work with relatively straight-forward products or services, you can always tie them to something deeper that has a stronger effect.

 Every copywriter should have their own style within this idea of persuasion.

 The strategies in this course will help you define what works and what doesn't work for your audience, and how to use your unique voice.

 This course isn't $3000.
 It's not $1000.

 It's not even $500.